-All our dogs are FCI legal Imports from Russia, Ukraine, Romania and Bulgaria.
+Most our dogs are FCI legal Imports from Russia, Ukraine, Romania and Bulgaria.
 We do also have a couple US born females from imported parents.
-Our dogs also come from Wonderfull bloodlines from overseas from excellent backgrounds and are quadruple registered through FCI, UKC,AKC(FSS) and ARBA.
+Our dogs also come from Wonderfull bloodlines overseas from excellent backgrounds and are quadruple registered through FCI, UKC,AKC(FSS) and ARBA.
 We do DNA health and breed testing through Embark for all the adults in our breeding program.
 In the beginning we started out with just one Caucasian for our chicken flock protection.
 That‘s when our love for the breed started and grew from there.
 It has continued to grow ever since then.
 We currently have 9 Caucasians and will probably continue to gain more as time goes by.When picking out a puppy to add to our breeding program we look for numerous different things in that particular dog.
 Things that can be past on when breeding the male and female together to hopefully make the ideal pup that people a looking for.
 Our goal here at Royal Caucasian Shepherds is to breed happy healthy pups with great temperament and proportionately correct body structure with healthy bones and joints.
 So they can be the happiest, long living family pet and loyal companion and still be the protection breed it was design for.
 Most of our pack spend the majority of their time together whether it be running free on our 6 acre fenced in yard Or just chilling in the house with us.